FrenzyExists/Linked-Lists-Everywhere/README.md

 The second Data Structures Project I made during Data Structures, that's it

-ATM you can't run anything as I haven't implemented any of the types of linkedlist.
+ATM you can't run anything as I haven't implemented any of the types of linkedLists.
 They gave us this like 2 or 3 days ago and I have other courses y'know :\

 #### In case you find an issue, throw an issue on the github, and I'll see what I can do :D